Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have become instrumental in various applications such as recommendation systems~\citep{li2023prompt}, retrieval-augmented generation~\citep{borgeaud2022improving}, and agentic systems~\citep{zhang2024sa, 2024swtbench}.
 As the key to the success of LLMs with massive training corpus and large-scale networks, high-quality data, which is often challenging to collect and filter~\citep{meng2020text, li2024ruleprompt}, has been reported repeatedly as a shortage in recent research~\citep{xue2023repeat, villalobos2022will}.

-As a remedy, synthetic data is becoming continuously crucial, especially in the post-training stage, where synthetic data augmentation from more capable LLMs has become more and more prevalent~\citep{abdin2024phi,ding2024data, maheshwari2024efficacy}.
+As a remedy, synthetic data is becoming continuously crucial, especially in the post-training stage, where data augmentation from more capable LLMs has become more prevalent~\citep{abdin2024phi,ding2024data, maheshwari2024efficacy}.
 For example, synthetic data contributes to over 50\% of the entire training data to fine-tune a culture-specific LLM~\citep{li2024culturepark}.
-An emerging trend of learning with synthetic data is LLM-based augmentation, where new models are trained on the data generated by themselves~\citep{li2024culturellm,li2024culturepark} and can even achieve iterative training~\citep{chenself}.
+An emerging trend is LLM-based augmentation, where new models are trained on the data generated by themselves~\citep{li2024culturellm,li2024culturepark} and can even achieve iterative training~\citep{chenself}.

+This paradigm shift, however, raises important concerns.
+Recently, \citet{shumailov2024ai} demonstrates that models recursively trained on synthetic data can suffer from irreversible performance collapse due to distributional drift.
+While subsequent work~\citep{gerstgrassermodel} shows that mixing real and synthetic data can alleviate such issues, these studies have largely overlooked another insidious risk: the inheritance of social bias.
+Unlike general performance collapse, which degrades model utility such as accuracy or perplexity, it may amplify social stereotypes across demographic groups.
+In some cases, it may even boost performance for certain groups, but such gains often come at the cost of increased unfairness.